whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-24-Popsugar-Target-Fit-New-Year-Box-January-2016-Review-Coupon.md

 <DD>Value $99.99</DD>
 </DL>

-<p>So I decided to start off with the highest valued item in this box.
-They revealed that every box will include this Jawbone earlier this month, on the day it was released for sale to be exact.
+<p>They revealed that every box will include this Jawbone earlier this month, on the day it was released for sale to be exact.
 And it got sold out within hours too, crazy!</p>

 <br>